 - Ability to lead a small team of volunteers

-- Able to commit to a minimum of five months volunteering in the role, to give learners stability in class. – Preferably either September – January or February – June, to match exam preparation times.
+- Able to commit to a minimum of six months volunteering in the role, to give learners stability in class. – Preferably either September – January or February – June, to match exam preparation times.